aviradinsky/tensorflow-street-classifier/README.md

 # About

-Tensorflow Street Classifier is repo containing the ML project of YU Students [Nissim Cantor](https://www.linkedin.com/in/nissim-cantor-b1988b19a/), [Avi Radinsky](https://www.linkedin.com/in/avi-radinsky/), and [Jacob Silbiger](https://www.linkedin.com/in/jacob-silbiger-0521081b5/), with the help from our mentor, [Gershom Kutliroff](https://www.linkedin.com/in/gershom-kutliroff-9a89611/).
+Tensorflow Street Classifier is a repo containing the ML project of YU Students [Nissim Cantor](https://www.linkedin.com/in/nissim-cantor-b1988b19a/), [Avi Radinsky](https://www.linkedin.com/in/avi-radinsky/), and [Jacob Silbiger](https://www.linkedin.com/in/jacob-silbiger-0521081b5/), with the help from our mentor, [Gershom Kutliroff](https://www.linkedin.com/in/gershom-kutliroff-9a89611/).
 Using the COCO and Open Images datasets, we developed and trained a transfer learning model in Tensorflow with test accuracy over 95%.
 Our goal was to create a model similar to the ones used in